A Law Firm that Gets Results in Unpaid Overtime Claims

 Industries and Workers We Represent

-With decades of experience helping workers recover the wages they are owed under the law, the unpaid overtime attorneys at Thomas & Solomon LLP, recover millions in unpaid wages and damages every year for their clients.
+With decades of experience helping workers recover the wages they are owed under the law, the unpaid overtime attorneys at Thomas & Solomon LLP, recover millions in unpaid wages and damages.
 We have helped people across industries, including:

 - Hospital workers